dreadl0ck/netcap/docs/untitled.md

 ## Inclusion and Exclusion of Encoders

-The _-encoders_ flag can be used to list all available decoders.
+The _-decoders_ flag can be used to list all available decoders.
 In case not all of them are desired, selective inclusion and exclusion is possible, by using the _-include_ and _-exclude_ flags.

 List all decoders: